AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_2.md

 ## Test 1 - Masked Links

 The first issue encountered in the group discussion was the fact that the program would read all characters in the link format.
 However, these supposed "links" may not acctaually be a link but some characters.
-Therefore to fix this symptom, a test file was committed:
+Therefore to fix this symptom, a test file was committed ([Link To File](https://github.com/AdvaithRavishankar/markdown-parse/blob/main/test_1.md)):

 ![test1](../images/lab_report_2/test_1.png)